Skip to main content

 })

-Retrieving Messages
+Retrieving Conversations

-messages = nebula.get_conversation_messages(conversation_memory_id)
+messages = nebula.get_conversation_messages(conv_id)

-for message in messages:
+for msg in messages:

-conversations = nebula.list_conversations(limit=50, offset=0)
+conversations = nebula.list_conversations(limit=50)

 Best Practices